piaoger/playground-golang-archived/Readme.md

 + appengine

-    An example about how create go application on Google App Engine
+    An example about how to create go application on Google App Engine

++ httpget

+    An example about how to use net.http module.